YearOfProgramming/2017Challenges/challenge_8/README.md

 ======
 Idea
 ------
 You are given a  linked list, nothing unusual about that right?
 The kicker is that aside from the normal "next" attribute each node has, they also have a "random" attribute.
 The "random" attribute is essentially a reference to any other node in the linked list.
 For example, take a look at the linked list below.
+Don't know what a linked list is? start [here](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Linked%20Lists/linked%20lists.html)

 ![](linkedlist.jpg)